Ashok Lahiri: Chief Economic Adviser

 Lahiri was appointed Chief Economic Adviser to the Government of India (CEA) by the prime minister-led Appointments Committee of the Cabinet in December 2002, and demitted the office of CEA in June 2007, serving in the Ministry of Finance for more than four years.
 Lahiri served as the CEA under the premiership of Atal Bihari Vajpayee and Manmohan Singh.

 Chairman of Bandhan Bank

 Lahiri was appointed the non-executive, part-time chairman of the newly-formed Bandhan Bank in July 2015; Lahiri resigned from his position as chairman in April 2018 to serve as a full-time member of the Fifteenth Finance Commission.

 Member of the FifteenthFinance Commission

-Lahiri was appointed a part-time member of the Fifteenth Finance Commission in November 2017 by the President of India, Lahiri was elevated to a full-time member in April 2018 and was accorded the status of a minister of state.
+Lahiri was appointed a part-time member of the Fifteenth Finance Commission in November 2017 by the President of India, Lahiri was elevated to a full-time member in April 2018 and was accorded the status of a minister of state and served there till 26 November 2023.